maubanel/UE5-Hello-World/remove-player/README.md

 Now to reverse the direction we just make it `-20` degrees per second on the **z-axis** value and the camera will rotate in the opposite direction.

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 18.`\|`SUU&G`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Create the rest of the letters to spell out the words **Hello World**.
+Play around with the different static meshes and effects they provide to make it look as cool as you can.
+You might have to adjust the size of the letters so they all fit on the ground (or expand the ground plane).
+Your final project should look something like this.
+Make sure you name your files appropriately and put all your cubes in folders that are clearly labelled.

 ![alt text](images/.jpg)